- What is JNF's Mission?

 - What is JNF UK’s Project Criteria?

-3. The contribution and support of the Charity will make a difference to whether the project is implemented and likely to succeed.
+- The contribution and support of JNF UK and its donors will make a significant difference to whether the project is implemented and succeeds.

 - What is Zionism and what does it mean to JNF UK?